 Tynan began his career under Bill Shankly in his native Liverpool after winning a talent competition in the local newspaper.
 After a loan spell with Swansea City and a summer with Dallas Tornado, he left Liverpool without making a first team appearance, joining Sheffield Wednesday.
 After two years there, and a short period with Lincoln City, he joined Newport County, forming a dynamic striking partnership with John Aldridge.
 His goalscoring record led to a move to Argyle in 1983 and he established himself as a prolific goalscorer.

-After requesting a transfer for domestic reasons, Tynan moved to Rotherham in 1985.
-However, he came back to Argyle on loan towards the end of that season, scoring ten goals in nine appearances, which helped secure promotion to Division Two and a permanent return to Home Park early in the next campaign.
+After requesting a transfer for domestic reasons, Tynan moved to Rotherham in the summer of 1985.
+However, he came back to Argyle on loan towards the end of the 1985-86 season, scoring ten goals in nine appearances, which helped secure promotion to Division Two and a permanent return to Home Park early in the next campaign.
 Tynan enjoyed four more successful seasons at Argyle before re-joining manager Dave Smith at Torquay United in 1990, and then ended his career with a season at Doncaster Rovers.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.